CCrocilla/horizon-shop/README.md

 <details>
     <summary>Description</summary>

-- Users can subscribe to the website.
+- Users can sign-up to the website.
 - Users can sign-in to the website.

 </details>